vingrax/MQTT/README.md

 mqtt_publisher is used to send mock data. mqtt_subscriber is used for receiving the data and saving it to mongodb collection and redis app.py then connects to both mongodb and redis containers to retrieve the data upon API request

+# Challenges faced
+New to using docker so there was trial and error involed when setting up the application TBH everything used except for fastAPI and basic python programing was new and required learning